 How Should Engineers Present Skills on a Resume for Transitioning Industries?

-This cuts to the heart of the issue: If you want to make the transition from one industry to another, how do you best present your skills?
+This cuts to the heart of the issue: If you want to make the career transition in engineering from one industry to another, how do you best present your skills?
 Whether you’re transitioning from medical devices to aerospace or vice versa, make sure you highlight the raw skills that will translate between the industries.

 “I switched from medical to SpaceX,” writes an engineer on Blind, a forum for professionals to anonymously discuss work matters.
 “Both industries have similar quality, reliability, and system design concepts.
 Aerospace is less risk-averse, and in my experience better at designing and building real things because they have a more productive relationship with regulator and customer stakeholders.
 Sell, sell, sell your experience; it's highly relevant!”

 That said, you’ll have to be judicious about which jobs you’re applying for to make sure your application doesn’t go in the trash at first glance.